hughjonesd/doctest/README.md

 ## doctest tags

-The doctest package adds five tags to roxygen:
+The doctest package adds these tags to roxygen:

 ### `@doctest`